 There are 3 methods of tubal ligation; the most common are the minilaparotomy and laparascopy:

-Tubal sterilization is reversible.
-With microsurgical techniques, the success rate of reversal surgery is about 7585% in women who are able to undergo reversal surgery.
+Although tubal sterilization is reversible, it is considered a permanent method of birth control.
+With microsurgical techniques, the success rate of reversal surgery is about 7585 percent in women who are able to undergo reversal surgery.
 Many women are not considered candidates for reversal surgery for a variety of health reasons.
-Thus, despite the fact that it is reversible, female sterilization is considered a permanent method of birth control.

 Hysteroscopic sterilization can be performed in a physician's office using local anesthesia, does not require an incision, and takes less than 20 minutes.
 After undergoing the procedure, most women are able to return to regular activities by the following day.
 Side effects may include mild cramping and irregular spotting (minor vaginal bleeding).

 About 3 months after the procedure, special x-ray images of the uterus and fallopian tubes (called hysterosalpingograms) are used to check the position of the devices and make sure that the fallopian tubes are completely blocked.
 Hysterosalpingography involves injection of a contrast agent (dye) that allows the reproductive tract to be visualized upon x-ray.
 Women should use an alternate method of birth control until sterility is confirmed using this procedure.

 In February 2016, the FDA ordered a "black boxed warning" for Essure, citing possible complications such as pain, abnormal bleeding, allergic reaction, and tearing of the uterus or fallopian tubes if the device moves after implantation.
 The Food and Drug Administration also ordered the manufacturer to perform an additional clinical study.